Mass Customization: The new path for High End and Luxury brands?

 To speak from another perspective, apart from the benefits mentioned above this new approach is also helping companies to mitigate risks by phasing out potentially unpopular products during the early stages of creation.

-With the mass data, or first handed feedback gathered the customization process, brands are now able to implement any necessary amendments at the initial level according to real time market demands and therefore saves money and time.
+With the mass data, or first handed feedback gathered from the customization process, brands are now able to implement any necessary amendments at the initial level according to real time market demands and therefore saves money and time.

 How to apply this concept to your business?
 With real world case studies.